|Page 1 of 5:|| |

 the first switching is an attractive young (Tom Tryon) about to get

-wedded with a beautiful girl called Marge (Gloria Talbott).
+wedded to a beautiful girl called Marge (Gloria Talbott).
 One year

 marriage later she still feels there are numerous rare things about him

-, as he doesn't have feeling nor emotions.
+, as he doesn't have feelings , nor emotions.
 A horrified Marge then

 attempts to warn everyone of the alien threat .

 It's a typical B movie of the 50s , it has suspense , thriller , tension and fun .
 Tom Tryon as the alien husband is fine and Gloria Talbott as his distrustful wife is enjoyable , she usually was in sci-fi films by that time .
 There appears a very secondary role , Ty Hardin , who along with Tom Tryon were two beefcakes who habitually played movies for youth .
-Special effects FX are average , though by that time were quite well .
-They are in charge of John P.Fulton , a craftsman with great experience and a long career from the silent cinema .
-Production design by Henry Bumstead who has worked with Alfred Hitchcock (Vertigo, Topaz) and today continues , being the usual Clint Eastwood's set decorator (Unforgiven , Mystic river) .
+In fact , the scene at the beach gave movie audiences their first look at Ty Hardin's bare chest .
+Special effects , FX , are average , though by that time were quite well ; they are in charge of John P.Fulton , a craftsman with great experience and a long career from the silent cinema .
+Production design by Henry Bumstead who has worked along with Alfred Hitchcock (Vertigo, Topaz) and today continues , being Clint Eastwood's usual set decorator (Unforgiven , Mystic river) .
 However , the sets in aircraft interior are ridiculous and embarrassing .
 The motion picture was regularly directed by Gene Fowler Jr , he was a famous editor and occasionally director of Western as ¨The Oregon Trail¨ and terror as ¨I was a teenage wolf¨ .
 The flick will appeal to science fiction and fantastic movies fans .
 Rating : Mediocre but amusing .

 |Page 1 of 5:|| |